-Although construction activities and the resultant water body at the proposed new dam at the site known as Nwamitwa will be visible and noticeable the visual specialist assessment found that the visual impact would be acceptable to inhabitants of the study area or out of character with the receiving environment.
+Although construction activities and the resultant water body at the proposed new dam at the site known as Nwamitwa will be visible and noticeable the visual specialist assessment found that the visual impact would be acceptable to inhabitants of the study area and not out of character with the receiving environment.
 Visual impacts are therefore considered to be of low significance for this project.
 Some mitigation measures (e.g. screening of construction activities) have however, been recommended and included in the EMP.

-Figure 3 shows the existing orchards before the erection of the dam wall and Figure 4 shows the construction of a new reservoir in the Babanana area.
+Figure 3 shows the proposed new dam 50% full, Figure 4 shows the view from downstream of the dam wall after construction and Figure 5 shows the construction of a new reservoir in the Babanana area.